Mechanize: Background

 Despite issues between the two parties, Fear Factory moved ahead with the recording process.
 In late July 2009, a short video shot with a cell phone showed Dino recording over drum tracks with longtime contributor Rhys Fulber.
 On November 9, 2009, album artwork for the album was revealed on blabbermouth.net.

 On February 2, 2010, the album's first official music video for the song "Fear Campaign" was released.
 The song also includes a standard guitar solo passage, something highly uncharacteristic of Fear Factory's usual standard.

-The song Controlled Demolition contains a sample of the last words of Kevin Cosgrove, Vice President of the Aon Corporation, taken from a 9-1-1 call from his office in the Number 2 World Trade Center on September 11th, 2001.
+The song Controlled Demolition contains a sample of the last words of Kevin Cosgrove, Vice President of the Aon Corporation, taken from a 9-1-1 call from his office in the Number 2 World Trade Center on September 11, 2001.

 The song "Final Exit" is a title borrowed from Derek Humphry's 1991 book of the same name, which deals with the topic of self-chosen euthanasia.

 The bonus track "Crash Test" is a re-recorded version from their 1992 debut album Soul of a New Machine.
-The band also re-recorded versions of "Martyr" (also from Soul of a New Machine), which is found on the Japanese edition of the album and "Sangre de Niños", which has yet to be released.
+The band also re-recorded versions of "Martyr" (also from Soul of a New Machine), which is found on the Japanese edition of the album and "Sangre de Niños", which ultimately would never be released.

+On April 5, 2023, Fear Factory announced that "Mechanize" would be re-issued (alongside a remix/remaster of their 2012 follow up, "The Industrialist", under the name "Re-Industrialized") through their current label, Nuclear Blast, to be released on June 23, 2023.
+The re-issue will contain all three re-recordings as bonus tracks, including the previously unreleased "Sangre de Niños".